 On the other hand, you would have to climb rather high if you grow a standard variety.
-Although, there are ways to prune standard-size fruit trees so the branches stay rather low (Read: How to Prune Fruit Trees).
+Although, there are ways to prune standard-size fruit trees so the branches stay rather low (read here all about pruning fruit trees).
 But generally, if climbing is not your thing, you might want to go with dwarf or semi-dwarf trees.

-Easy care – pruning, spraying, netting, thinning (Read: How to Thin Fruit Trees), spotting disease… It takes minutes to do those things with smaller varieties of fruit trees when it might take hours to do with standard varieties.
+Easy care – pruning, spraying, netting, thinning fruit trees, spotting disease… It takes minutes to do those things with smaller varieties of fruit trees when it might take hours to do with standard varieties.

 Mobility – if you know that you are probably going to move in the near future and think that you don’t want to invest in fruit trees because you might not be around to enjoy the production in a few years, consider dwarf fruit trees.
 You can plant them in a container and when the time comes to move, simply move them with you!